LXRylex/Continuity-Links-In-Same-Tab/README.md

 > [!WARNING]
 > This Extension is **experimental**.
 > Expect breaking/changes and unstable behavior.
 Only available at Firefox browsers.
+False flagged that it is available on android, it is NOT.

 ## Screenshots
 <img width="273" height="209" alt="image" src="https://github.com/user-attachments/assets/422dcdb5-f2f7-482d-a317-0e434f306e5c" />